 - Following the Windows "Next, Next, Finish" mantra, Python should be installed at

-C:\Python26\and the msysgit atC:\msysgit\msysgit\.
-If you are an advanced user, just remember that where I writeC:\Python26\you should read something else where you installed it (the same for msysgit). - Copy
+you should read something else where you installed it (the same for msysgit). - Copy

-C:\Python26\Lib\jsonfolder (THE FOLDER, NOT IT'S CONTENTS) and paste it toC:\Program Files\gedit\bin\Lib.
+folder (THE FOLDER, NOT IT'S CONTENTS) and paste it toC:\Program Files\gedit\bin\Lib

 Downloading the latest gedit-plugin-autocomplete